a. What types of sources and stakeholders does RepRisk screen?

 # d.
 Which international ESG frameworks are mapped to RepRisk’s data?

-RepRisk maps its data to three international ESG frameworks:
+RepRisk maps its data to international ESG and regulatory frameworks:

 The ten principles of the UN Global Compact are mapped to RepRisk’s 28 Issues.